Skip to content

 ddt --version

-The /user-tools/activate script will make the forge executables available in your environment, and must be run after any other uenv view command.
+The /user-tools/activate script will make the forge executables available in your environment, and must be run before any other uenv view command otherwise the environment variables set from the other uenv will be overwritten.

 When using the uenv with no other environment mounted, you will need to explicitly set the /user-tools mount point: